Fighting Back Against Bipolar Fatigue

 - Loss of appetite

-There are many ways to combat fatigue, and small steps can be taken even while feeling at the lowest point in order to help get back on top of life.
+There are many ways to combat bipolar fatigue, and small steps can be taken even while feeling at the lowest point to help get back on top of life.
 Here are the various ways to combat bipolar fatigue with just a few lifestyle changes.

 Avoiding processed foods is vital, as the chemicals and preservatives they are laden with are likely to cause symptoms of lethargy to be much worse.
 While it may seem much easier to stick a meal in the microwave when energy is lacking, it would be much better overall to try and create something simple from fresh ingredients.